County of Santa Barbara

 SOCIAL SERVICES DEPARTMENT

-Santa Maria Recreation and Parks Department to Establish the Community Connections
+Maria Recreation and Parks Department to Establish the Community Connections Corps Program

-Recovery National Dislocated Worker Grant in the amount of $900,000.00 from the State of
+National Dislocated Worker Grant in the amount of $900,000.00 from the State of California

-the City of Santa Maria Recreation and Parks Department to establish the Community
+City of Santa Maria Recreation and Parks Department to establish the Community Connections

 c) Approve and authorize the Chair to execute an Agreement with Foundation for California

-the Community Connections Corps Program for a total contract amount not to exceed
+Community Connections Corps Program for a total contract amount not to exceed $151,362.41 for

 d) Authorize the Director of Social Services or designee, to execute the Worksite Agreement

-Foundation for California Community Colleges to provide employer of records services
+for California Community Colleges to provide employer of records services (Career Catalyst

-of the Agreement with Foundation for California Community Colleges without exceeding the
+Agreement with Foundation for California Community Colleges without exceeding the total contract

-extend the term of the Agreement with Foundation for California Community Colleges
+term of the Agreement with Foundation for California Community Colleges subject to concurrence

 BOARD OF SUPERVISORS